r-Techsupport/rTS_Wiki/docs/learning/basic-troubleshooting.md

 * Prefer HTTPS over HTTP when browsing the web.

-* Don't submit credit card details over unsecure connections, i.e. HTTP.
-If a site asking for your CC info is unsecure, you're better off not using it in the first place.
+* Don't submit credit card details over insecure connections, i.e. HTTP.
+If a site asking for your CC info is insecure, you're better off not using it in the first place.

 * Never tell anyone your passwords, not even people claiming to be employees of Google, Microsoft, Apple, or any other major company.